survivejs/site/posts/44-frzr-interview.md

 keywords: ['interview']
 ---

-Often when you pick up a JavaScript library it's going to be a little chunky.
-Tens, or even hundreds of kilobytes even.
-Even though this can be entirely acceptable given the benefits, it might be a little much at times.
+Often when you pick up a JavaScript library it's going to be a little chunky - tens, or even hundreds of kilobytes.
+Though this can be entirely acceptable given the benefits, it might be a little much at times.

 What if it was possible to begin from the other extreme and go from there?
 This is what Juha Lindstedt's library [FRZR](https://frzr.js.org) is about.
 Read on to learn more.